mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 ## Prerequisites

+### Check resource requirements

+Before proceeding, make sure to check server's requirements recommended by [the official deployment guide](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-requirements).
+Please note that Jitsi Meet requires much resource (network bandwidth, RAM, and CPU) and it depends on a lot of factors how much is suitable for you.

+Jitsi Meet is scalable with multiple JVBs ([Jitsi VideoBridge](https://github.com/jitsi/jitsi-videobridge)), and it is possible to provision them on other hosts by utilizing this role on your Ansible playbook.
+For big meetings the official guide recommends to prefer deploying JVBs to getting huge amount of RAM on the server.
+See [this section](#set-up-additional-jvbs-for-more-video-conferences-optional) below for instructions about how to set up JVBs.

+### Open ports

-Before proceeding, you may need to open the following ports to your server:
+You may need to open the following ports to your server:

 - `4443/tcp` — RTP media fallback over TCP
 - `10000/udp` — RTP media over UDP.
 Depending on your firewall/NAT configuration, incoming RTP packets on port `10000` may have the external IP of your firewall as destination address, due to the usage of STUN in JVB (see [`jitsi_jvb_stun_servers`](../defaults/main.yml)).